functional-koans/clojure-koans/README.md

-The koans differ from normal TDD in that the tests are already written for you, so you'll have to pay close attention to the failure messages, because up until the very end, making a test pass just means that the next failure message comes up.
+The koans differ from normal TDD in that the tests are already written for you, so you'll have to pay close attention to the failure messages, because up until the very end, making a test pass means that the next failure message comes up.

-While it might be easy (especially at first) to just fill in the blanks making things pass, you should work thoughtfully, making sure you understand why the answer is what it is.
+While it might be easy (especially at first) to fill in the blanks making things pass, you should work thoughtfully, making sure you understand why the answer is what it is.
 Enjoy your path to Clojure enlightenment!